nickholub/node-backbone-todomvc/readme.md

 ===============

 Node.js + Backbone.js TodoMVC (fork of [TodoMVC](https://github.com/tastejs/todomvc) with Node.js back-end instead of local storage).
-All persistence is in-memory, no database is required.
+All persistence (CRUD) is in-memory, no database is required.

 ## Usage